monarch-initiative/mondo/docs/editors-guide/rare-disease-curator.md

     - src/ontology/subsets/gard-subset.template.tsv
 - during the Mondo release, the `X_rare` subset is updated based on the Mondo terms on the authoritative source list

-Until we have set a process with the sources to maintain this list automatically, Mondo editors can update this list of rare diseases manually **upon request by the authoritative source**.
+Until we have set a process with the sources to maintain this list automatically, Mondo editors should update this list of rare diseases manually **upon request by the authoritative source**.
 1. Create or open a GitHub issue reported by the authoritative source (ie NORD, GARD) to add or remove a term from the authoritative rare disease list.
 1. Open the rare disease list (from src/ontology/subsets) in a text editor:
      1. To add a new term, add a new line with the Mondo ID to add to the rare subset.
 Please make sure that the line is similar to the previous one: this document is a robot template, and therefore the information in each column is important.